apHarmony/jsharmony-test/README.md

   * \r   (For "enter key")
   * {SPECIAL_KEY}  (For special keys as defined in the Puppeteer KeyInput object), e.g., {Backspace}
   * {SPECIAL_KEY1}{SPECIAL_KEY2}  (Multiple simultaneous special key presses)
-  * List of special keys found here: https://pptr.dev/api/puppeteer.keyinput
+  * List of special keys can be found in the Puppeteer KeyInput documentation
 * If the input is a checkbox, the value can be:
   * true :: checked
   * false :: unchecked